-DTZ Investors has been operating in the UK since 1968 and in continental Europe since 1999.
-As managers of over £10bn worth of real estate assets, we continue to focus on delivering best practice services to all of our clients.
+DTZ Investors (DTZI) has been operating in the UK since 1968 and in continental Europe since 1999.
+As managers of over £9bn worth of assets, we continue to strive toward delivering best practice services to all of our clients.

-We recognise that the real estate sector needs to demonstrate significant changes in the way in which it operates to enable the delivery of net-zero carbon across the globe and limit temperature rise to 1.5 degrees.
-This need was highlighted even further during the Covid-19 pandemic and it has been essential that the response to this pandemic, as we return to a new normal, is focussed around sustainability and developing a better world.
+We recognise that the real estate sector needs to demonstrate significant changes in the way in which it operates to enable the delivery of net-zero across the globe and limit temperature rise to 1.5 degrees.
+As managers of large scale real estate portfolios, we therefore understand that we have the opportunity and the responsibility to deliver upon these changes and support a more sustainable future.

-We also have a fiduciary duty to each of our clients to achieve the best returns possible from the assets we manage on their behalf within acceptable risk parameters.
+It is also recognised that we have a fiduciary duty to our clients to achieve the best returns possible from the assets we manage on your behalf within acceptable risk parameters.
 Achieving those returns should not be at an undue cost to the wider society.

-We believe we have a responsibility to manage all of our assets in a manner that is sensitive to the environment, provides a social benefit and is set within an overarching framework of strong corporate governance.
+We believe we have a responsibility to manage all assets in a manner that is sensitive to the environment, provides a social benefit and is set within an overarching framework of strong corporate governance.
 In doing this, we will also be able to minimise any climate related risks that exist within those portfolios and ensure sustainable long-term returns for our clients.